 Your doctor will do an open surgery treatment in the following steps:

-You will have general anaesthesia before an open surgery treatment
+- You will have general anesthesia before an open surgery treatment

 For larger hernias, your doctor may add a piece of flexible mesh for more support.
 It will keep the hernia from coming back.

 Your doctor will perform a laparoscopic surgery procedure in the following steps:

 - At this surgery, your abdomen is inflated with a harmless gas.
 This gives the doctor a better look at your organs

 - Then, they will make some incisions (cuts) around the hernia

 - They will place a thin tube with a tiny camera on end (laparoscope)